Olga Bogatyrenko / Shutterstock.com

 Stadium

-The stadium has hosted a number of other events, such as soccer games featuring Manchester United, Chelsea, and Barcelona, as well as hosting the annual Prince George’s Classic college football game.
+The stadium is able to host 62,000 and has hosted a number of other events, such as soccer games featuring Manchester United, Chelsea, and Barcelona, as well as hosting the annual Prince George’s Classic college football game.

 Famous Players